tttppp/ragl/rules.md

 5.1.1 Streamers should add a minimum of 90 seconds delay to their streams when covering a league match, unless both players explicitly state their wish to disregard this rule.

-5.1.2 Streamers who do not participate in the league but are officially recognised will receive the RAGL server password upon request.
+5.1.2 Streamers who do not participate in the league but are officially recognised can be added to the Discord channels to stay informed about game scheduling.

 ## 5.2 Prize pool contributions